Interpreting Results - Bandwidth Saturation

 Now, the "Sawtooth" pattern in the timeline graph is a classic bandwidth saturation pattern.
 Anytime you see a pattern like this, think "bandwidth saturation".
 Keep in mind that bandwidth saturation is totally normal, and happens on just about every network.
 Consumer-grade DSL and cable modems have the highest chance of seeing a pattern like this, but it can happen on any connection where the bandwidth at a network point is being totally saturated.

-Here you see the entire 3.5 hour period where the download was happening.
+Here you see an 40 minute period where a large download was happening.
 Outside the download, the latency is pretty much rock solid.
 The packet loss stays relatively constant across the entire period, indicating that the packet loss isn't being caused by bandwidth saturation.
 We know that it's actually caused by a wireless network that has about 1% normal packet loss, and the download rate doesn't affect it at all.
-At 6:10pm we switch to a wired network card and the packet loss goes away.

 There are several solutions to the latency problem: